 Plan the session first

 Our soccer player, however, may be guilty of the cardinal sin of all training: not thinking about and planning the session sensibly beforehand.
-The very nature of the session working at high-intensity leads to the belief that the athlete should be thoroughly exhausted at the end.
-Yet it is the route to that exhaustion that is often ill-considered how to make the session more than simply running flat out for as long as possible and then going again on command.
-The coach should have a clear idea of the physical demands of the sport concerned, particularly the metabolic demands with regard to which energy systems are utilised during the performance.
+The very nature of the session working at high intensity leads to the belief that the athlete should be thoroughly exhausted at the end.
+Yet it is the route to that exhaustion that is often ill-considered how to make the session more than running flat out for as long as possible and then going again on command.
+The coach should have a clear idea of the physical demands of the sport concerned, particularly the metabolic demands about which energy systems are utilised during the performance.
 Video analysis of a match can determine typical activity patterns for games players, or heart rates and lactates can be monitored in a race.
 Armed with such information, you can ensure that the session you are considering is geared to the demands of your sport.
 Most coaches can gather this information from books and articles about their sport, but measurements on individuals can also help to build up the picture.

 Getting the recovery time right

-With the demands of the sport in mind, the coach should carefully consider each of three key aspects of the session: intensity, duration and recovery.
+With the demands of the sport in mind, the coach should carefully consider each of three critical aspects of the session: intensity, duration and recovery.
 Each can combine to govern which energy system is utilised to provide the bulk of energy in the muscles used during the mechanical work.
 If, for example, our soccer player wishes to improve his speed off the mark, he should choose a session with short but explosive activity such as 30m sprints at maximal speed.
-Here intensity is the key factor, so High Energy Phosphates (HEP) will be the immediate major source of the ATP (Adenosine Triphosphate) needed to fuel such activity.
+Here intensity is the critical factor, so High Energy Phosphates (HEP) will be the immediate major source of the ATP (Adenosine Triphosphate) needed to fuel such activity.
 In such short intensive work, the recovery should be long enough to allow repletion of the HEPs.
 If the recovery is too short, an alternative energy system will have to be recruited, and the session quality will be impaired.